CorPower Ocean is a Swedish wave energy developer. Since 2013, CorPower has tested multiple small scale prototypes in Portugal, France and Sweden.

 Another €4 million was contributed by the European Commission’s H2020 WaveBoost project to develop the PTO further following completion of the WES Stage 3 programme.

-Building upon the success of the trials at EMEC, CorPower is not progressing with Stage 4 demonstration and prototype certification of a single full-scale C4 WEC, taking the technology from TRL 6 to TRL 7.
-Following that, CorPower plans to demonstrate a pilot array with three full scale C5 WECs, planned for around 2022-23.
+Building upon the success of the trials at EMEC, CorPower is progressing with demonstration and prototype certification of a full-scale C4 WEC in Portugal.
+See progress update September 2023.

 CorPower led the WaveBoost project – a three-year Horizon 2020 funded project aiming to instigate a step-change improvement to reliability and performance of wave energy converters through the development and validation of innovative Power Take-Off (PTO) technology.

 The project demonstrated innovative end-stop and power smoothing technology expected to further improve the survivability and reliability of resonant wave energy converters.
 Watch the following video or read the end of project press release to find out more.

 WaveBoost project partners include: CorPower Ocean (project lead), Arcos Hydraulik, the Research Institute of Sweden (RISE), EDP Innovação, WavEC Offshore Renewables, The University of Edinburgh, and the European Marine Energy Centre (EMEC).

 - September 2023: CorPower Ocean deploys C4 wave energy converter

 - July 2020: CorPower Ocean secures 9 MEUR equity funding for breakthrough wave energy tech